-A former player for the D-Fenders organization, Karl appeared in 17 games for the team during the 2007-08 season while on assignment from the Lakers.
-On February 19, 2008, he became the second player in NBA Development League history to play in an NBADL and NBA game in the same day, following former Lakers guard Jordan Farmar.
-As a player, Karl saw action with the Lakers, Cleveland Cavaliers and Golden State Warriors of the NBA, as well as with the D-Fenders, Reno Bighorns, and Idaho Stampede of the NBADL.
+A former player for the South Bay organization, Karl appeared in 17 games for the team during the 2007-08 season while on assignment from the Lakers.
+On February 19, 2008, he became the second player in league history to play in an NBAGL and NBA game in the same day, following former Lakers guard Jordan Farmar.
+As a player, Karl saw action with the Lakers, Cleveland Cavaliers and Golden State Warriors of the NBA, as well as with South Bay, Reno Bighorns, and Idaho Stampede of the NBAGL.

 The former guard most recently served as an assistant coach on the Westchester Knicks staff during the 2015-16 season at the conclusion of his playing career, helping the Knicks to earn their first playoff berth in franchise history as the team improved from 10-40 in 2014-15 to 28-22 just a year later.

 Along with his domestic experience, the son of NBA veteran coach George Karl also knows the international game, having played professionally in Spain, Italy, and Germany.

 A native of Great Falls, Montana, Karl attended Homestead High School in Mequon, Wisconsin, before graduating from Boise State University with a B.A. in Communications.
 The 6-foot-5 shooting guard led the Broncos in points (17.2) and assists (4.0) as a junior, and he averaged 14.8 points and 4.0 assists during his senior season en route to First Team All-WAC honors in 2007.